ABOUT

 Hello!
 My name is Frankie DeGiorgio and I am a writer, director, and producer based in Brooklyn, New York and originally from Long Beach, California.
 In May 2024, I graduated Magna Cum Laude from Barnard College of Columbia University, where I was a Phi Beta Kappa inductee and the recipient of the Helen Prince Memorial Prize for excellence in Dramatic Composition and the Estelle M. Alison Prize for excellence in Literature.

-It is no surprise, then, that my first full-length project in college was a site-specific, outdoor production of Francis Beaumont’s The Knight of the Burning Pestle, which I directed and produced with support from the King’s Crown Shakespeare Troupe.
+I have been an avid reader and writer since childhood, and first cut my teeth in theater in high school, where I did a little bit of everything: acting, directing, stage crew, technical direction, and playwriting.
+My first full-length project in college was a site-specific, outdoor production of Francis Beaumont’s The Knight of the Burning Pestle, which I directed and produced with support from the King’s Crown Shakespeare Troupe.
 I would continue to work closely with KCST throughout my time at Columbia University, producing Much Ado About Nothing (2023) and A Midsummer Night’s Dream (2024) with the troupe.

 Outside of KCST, I served on the executive boards of Columbia University Players (CUP) and New and Original Material Authored and Directed by Students (NOMADS), as Vice President and President respectively.
 As President of NOMADS, I oversaw two full-length productions of new, student-written scripts, and two staged reading festivals of student-written work, called Wordplay.
 My passion for new and original work also influenced much of my college theater career.
 A staged reading of my original script JANE, an adaptation of Charlotte Brontë’s Jane Eyre, was presented in NOMADS’s Wordplay festival in Spring 2023.
 I also produced a production of the original script Camp Cattywampus, written by Tess Inderbitzin and Abigail Duclos, with support from the Columbia University Performing Arts League, and was the dramaturg and starred as Edward Ferrars in an original adaptation of Jane Austen’s Sense & Sensibility, written by Anjali Ramakrishnan.